pattonsgirl/CS4900-AppSoftwareDev/API/class-2/class-2-overview.md

 # @Get Endpoints using StudentController

 Outlined below is the complete flow of GET requests in the StudentController, from the Controller layer down to the Entity layer, including all intermediate layers.
-This is similar to last week's reading, but while last week was more conceptual, this breaks a specific flow down further into even more layers to get a better understanding of how the layers connect.
+This is similar to last week's reading, but while last week was more conceptual, this breaks down each method in the controller, complete with path variables and request parameters, to get a better understanding of how the layers connect.

 >Examples below use mr-fixit-service